UnscriptedVN/candella-sdk/README.md

 # Candella SDK

-Create apps, frameworks, and core services for Candella with ease.
+The Candella SDK lets developers create apps, core services, and frameworks for the Candella fork of AliceOS.
+It provides utilities to create and validate Candella projects from the command line or programmatically.

-## Getting started: Install from PyPI
+## Quickstart: Install from pip

-You can download the Candella SDK through PyPI:
+Run the following to install the Candella SDK:

 ```
 pip install candella-sdk